tommaclean/GenreFluid/README.md

 rails s

 ```
-Copy the resulting url listed as `Listening on [url]` (often it will be localhost:3000) and paste the url into your browser.
+Copy the resulting url listed as `Listening on [url]` (often it will be localhost:3000), paste the url into your browser & voila.
 If there are problems, start by checking that the data has seeded by running `rails c`, then `User.all`

 ## Usage

+* A user can login or sign up
+* If signing up, the user can update their default profile info
+* On a user's profile page is their DJ info, created playlists and liked playlists
+* Here, a user can create a new playlist
+* A search bar on the navigation bar allows the user to search for songs, artists, albums, spotify playlists, and other users on the app
+* Entering a search brings the user to a page with the results listed out and the options to add songs to the user's playlist or see other users' profile

 ## Built With